jklsnt/taproot3/src/english/english11/KBxInclassWritingAssignmentOnWhenTheEmperorWasDivine.md

-After returning from the internment, the use of horse imagery as symbolic of the experience of Japanese Americans jumps a level of abstraction.
+After returning from internment, the use of horse imagery as symbolic of the experience of Japanese Americans jumps a level of abstraction.